FatehAK/Navidash/README.md

 # Navigo

 Navigo is your navigational assistant that makes searching for places quick and easy by adding drawing capabilities to the map.
-It makes finding rentals in a particular area or even searching for matching restaurants just a click away!!.
+It makes finding rentals in a particular area or even searching for matching restaurants just a click away!
 The app is developed with **React.js**, routes managed with **React-Router** and **SASS** for styling.
-It uses the **Google Maps API** under the hood and **Netlify** is used for hosting.
+It uses the **Google Maps API** under the hood.
 It also supports **PWA** (Progressive Web App) capabilities, so it can be easily installed on mobile devices as well.

 View the app live - https://navigo.netlify.com